 - Includes installation hardware

 Stopping the air blowing back into the bathroom is the main selling point of this extractor fan.
 It reduces the coldness, noise and also dirt coming in from the outside, which is a very desirable feature for many.
-Overall, the unique iris shutter and low profile design make it more expensive than the alternatives but it certainly won’t disappoint.
+To conclude, the unique iris shutter and low profile design make it more expensive than the alternatives but it certainly won’t disappoint.

 Check it Out